stereobooster/diamondback-ruby/README.md

 $ omake –config VAR1=arg1 VAR2=arg2 install
 ```

 Here, we call `omake` with the `–config` flag to set the variables `VAR1` and `VAR2` and tell it to build the install target.
-The install target depends on the configuration and compilation targets and will therefore do all the necessary work.
+The install target depends on the configuration and compilation targets and will, therefore, do all the necessary work.
 The call to sudo is needed if you do not have write permissions to your Ruby installation.
-Alternatively, druby can be installed outside of the system directories using the variables below.
+Alternatively, DRuby can be installed outside of the system directories using the variables below.
 The current list of supported build variables are:

-- `PREFIX` - The path used to provide defaults for other DRuby paths such as where to install the druby binary.
+- `PREFIX` - The path used to provide defaults for other DRuby paths such as where to install the DRuby binary.
 Defaults to `/usr/local/`
-- `BINDIR` - The install location of the druby binary.
+- `BINDIR` - The install location of the DRuby binary.
 Defaults to PREFIX/bin
-- `SYSCONFDIR` - The install location of the druby global configuration file, druby.conf.
+- `SYSCONFDIR` - The install location of the DRuby global configuration file, `druby.conf`.
 Defaults to `PREFIX`/etc
 - `DESTDIR` - A staging directory for building packages of DRuby.
-Any necessary paths will computed based on `PREFIX`, but the actual installation step will stage the installation into DESTDIR/PREFIX/....
+Any necessary paths will be computed based on `PREFIX`, but the actual installation step will stage the installation into DESTDIR/PREFIX/....
 - `RUBYLIB` - The location of your Ruby installation (library files).
 For example, `/usr/lib/ruby/`.
 You should not have to specify this under normal circumstances as it will be determined by the ’ruby’ executable found in your PATH.
 - `RUBYSITEDIR` - The location of your Ruby installation’s site-lib directory.
 For example `/usr/lib/ruby/site-lib`.
 Like `RUBYLIB`, this should be automatically computed for you.
 - `DRUBYSITELIB` - The install location for DRuby’s runtime ruby files.
 For example, `/usr/lib/ruby/site-lib/2.3/druby/`.
 Automatically computed based on `RUBYSITEDIR`